Home

 What am I entitled to if he had the house before we got married?

-Donna's Question: We have been married for 24 years, and my husband owned the house prior to our marriage.
+Donna's Question: We've been married 24 years and my husband owned the house prior to our marriage.
 I was employed part of the marriage, so combined incomes did pay the house payments, and he needed my signature to refinance.
 When we divorce, will I be entitled to anything from that house?

 Brette's Answer: There are two possibilities.
-Either the house has been converted to a marital asset (since you had to help refinance, this is a possibility) or you are entitled to a portion of the increase in equity since you helped pay the mortgage and presumably helped keep up the house.
-Get an attorney to help you.. » Return to top
+Either the house has been converted to a marital asset (since you had to help refinance, this is a possibility) or you are entitled to a percentage of the home's increase in equity since you helped pay the mortgage and presumably helped keep up the house.
+Get an attorney to help you.

 Does he get anything if I owned the house prior to our marriage?

 Marta's Question: I am planning to get a divorce with my husband.
 From my previous married I had a condo in which my ex and I are still owners.
 He is still living there because it's hard to sell the house those days.
-Do I have to split the equity in the condo with my present husband or not?
+Will I have to split my equity in the condo with my present husband or not?

-Brette's Answer: Property owned prior to marriage is separate property and not divided in the divorce, unless your spouse contributed to the upkeep, improvement, or mortgage/tax payment of that property.
+Brette's Answer: Property owned prior to marriage is considered separate property and not divided in a divorce, unless your spouse contributed to the upkeep, improvement, or mortgage/tax payment of that property.

 Will I get anything if we bought the home before we got married?